Information for Landlords

 You should ensure that you are suitably covered for letting under both your buildings and contents insurance.
 An important aspect of your buildings and contents cover is your Pubic Liability Insurance, please ensure your policy includes such cover.
 Failure to inform your insurers you are letting your property will invalidate your insurance.
-We can provide information on Landlords Legal Protection and Landlord's Buildings and Contents insurance if required.
+We can provide information on Landlords Rent and Legal Protection and Landlord's Buildings and Contents insurance if required.

 Council tax is the responsibility of the occupier.
 You should inform your local council tax office that you are leaving the property.
 During vacant periods the charge reverts to the owner.
 Calderdale Council, since April 2013, charge 100% for empty properties 30 days after they become empty.

 Energy Performance Certificate (EPC)